midiker/GWU_RML/README.md

     * Legal implications in a real-word implementation

 * **Unexpected Results**:
-   * When conducting a grid search for odel selection via quality and fairness
+   * When conducting a grid search for model selection via quality and fairness, got multiple models with perfect AIR scores of 1
+   * Under a domain shift of simulated recession conditions, the model performed very poorly with very small variance